dcposch/scramble/doc/why.md

 [With a few keystrokes](http://www.theguardian.com/world/2013/jul/31/nsa-top-secret-program-online-data), bureaucrats can read the emails you got this morning.

-[You should care](http://www.thoughtcrime.org/blog/we-should-all-have-something-to-hide/), even if you think you have "nothing to hide".
+[You should care](http://www.thoughtcrime.org/blog/we-should-all-have-something-to-hide/), even if you have nothing to hide.

 Technology